florianfesti/boxes/documentation/src/api_examples.rst

 .. autoclass:: boxes.generators.displayshelf.DisplayShelf

 The DisplayShelf is completely made out of rectangularWalls().
-It uses a callback to place all the fingerHolesAt() right places on the sides.
+It uses a callback to place all the fingerHolesAt() at the right places on the sides.
-While the use of the Boxes.py API is pretty straight forward the calculations needed are a bit more tricky.
+While the use of the Boxes.py API is pretty straightforward the calculations needed are a bit more tricky.
 You can use the ``debug`` default param to check if you got things right when attempting something like this yourself.